-If your child’s illness has just been diagnosed, adjusting to it can be difficult – a shock to the system.
+If your child’s illness has just been diagnosed, adjusting to it can be difficult.
 And if your child has had the condition for a long time, the teenage years can bring extra challenges.

-– Susan Towns, Head of the Department of Adolescent Medicine, The Children’s Hospital Westmead
+– Susan Towns, Head of the Department of Adolescent Medicine, Children’s Hospital Westmead

 You have a big role to play in helping your child with a chronic health condition just ‘be a teenager’.